Tengio/tengio.com/content/blog/crossing-realities-tips-and-tricks.md

 ### The setup
 You don't have much to do to use this plugin, it's the same setup as using Unity *Event System*:

-1. Get the [*Unity Package*](https://docs.unity3d.com/Manual/AssetPackages.html) *OculusTouchInputModule.unitypackage* from [our Github repository](https://github.com/Tengio/ghosthands "Tengio's Github") and import it in your project.
+1. Get the [*Unity Package*](https://docs.unity3d.com/Manual/AssetPackages.html) *OculusTouchInputModule . unitypackage* from [our Github repository](https://github.com/Tengio/ghosthands "Tengio's Github") and import it in your project.
 2. Create an [*EventSystem*](https://docs.unity3d.com/Manual/EventSystem.html) GameObject in your Scene (`Create > UI > Event System`), remove the *Standalone Input Module* component from it, add an *Oculus Touch Input Module* (`Add Component > Event >  Oculus Touch Input Module`).
 3. Drag and drop the *LeftHandAnchor* and *RightHandAnchor* GameObjects from your *OVRCameraRig > TrackingSpace* GameObject into the corresponding slots of the *Oculus Touch Input Module*.
 4. Go to any GameObject for which you want to register an event.
 Make sure that it has a collider (it works fine if it's a trigger collider).
 Add an *Oculus Touch Event Trigger* component (`Add Component > Event >  Oculus Touch Event Trigger`).
 And use it as you would for a classic *Event Trigger*!